 Looking for a beeswax free lip balm option?
 Here it is!
 Many lip balm recipes include beeswax to harden the balm.
 Vegans do not use beeswax as it is an animal product.
 In this recipe, I just use the natural firmness of mango butter for a fabulous lip balm that is vegan-friendly.

 Another thing to love about this recipe is the sheer simplicity of it.
 Only 3 ingredients are required (2 if you want to skip the essential oil and make an unscented lip balm).

 Mango butter is one of my favorite butters to use on my skin and lips.
 I love the silkiness of it, plus it really doesn't have an odor.
 Let explore more.

 Why Use Mango Butter for Lip Balm?

-Mango butter is a completely plant-based ingredient from pure mango and is extremely nourishing to skin.
+Mango butter is a completely plant-based ingredient from pure mango and is extremely nourishing to the skin.

 Here are more benefits: